-Local Development plan 2 is accompanied by Planning Guidance that provides additional guidance on the implementation of the policies contained in the Plan and further local information.
+The adopted Local Development Plan 2 will be accompanied by Planning Guidance which provides additional guidance on the implementation of the policies contained in the Plan and further local information.
 This includes Supplementary Guidance which is statutory and forms part of the Development Plan.
 Other Planning Guidance is non-statutory but is a material consideration in the determination of planning applications.
-The suite of Planning Guidance accompanying the plan is available to view on the Council's website.